I’ve heard more than once the misconception that selling insurance is easy.

 Conclusion

 There’s nothing mysterious about the above.
-And, the truth is a lot of agents suck at selling insurance when they don’t have to.
+And, the truth is, a lot of insurance agents suck at selling insurance when they don’t have to and actually begin to hate the business which makes me sad for so many high potential individuals that could have changed their lives and created generational wealth.

 Maybe they just need to hear it from someone like me?